google/devops-governance/examples/guardrails/gitlab/skunkworks/.gitlab/workflows/README.md

 ## Prerequisites

-* A Gitlab project containing the project-factory repository
+* A Gitlab project containing the skunkworks repository
 * Available Gitlab Runners for the project either self hosted or the SaaS Gitlab shared runners.
-* A working WIF provider, pool setup with audience as gitlab.com with neccessary attributes and linked service account with required permissions.
-For further details, please refer to the official [Gitlab Documentation](https://docs.gitlab.com/ee/ci/cloud_services/google_cloud/)
+* Project-factory is executed successfully

 ## Overview